$1,200 direct payments: Americans blame both parties for stimulus check stalemate

 “Your ALL OR NONE approach is hurting hard-working Americans who need help NOW,” Mnuchin wrote at the end of his letter.

 This may be the last we hear from the pair ahead of Tuesday’s election.
-They had been negotiating back-and-forth for weeks – failing to reach a consensus their respective parties would stand behind.
+They had been negotiating back-and-forth for weeks, but failed to reach a consensus their respective parties would stand behind.

 Both are now hoping for post-election stimulus deals.